Zilliqa/Scilla-Cookbook/docs/tutorials/interaction-tutorials/nft-collection/deploy-contract.md

 # Deploying a contract

-Taking the example for [HelloWorld scilla contract deployment](https://github.com/Zilliqa/Zilliqa-JavaScript-Library-Examples/blob/master/node/deployContract.js) we can extend this to deploy an NFT contract.
+Taking the example for [HelloWorld Scilla contract deployment](https://github.com/Zilliqa/Zilliqa-JavaScript-Library-Examples/blob/master/node/deployContract.js) we can extend this to deploy an NFT contract.

 ## Amendments made